arkeonetwork/arkeo/docs/VALIDATOR.md

 ```shell
 arkeod query bank balances $(arkeod keys show <your-wallet-name> -a)
 ```
-> For the new account balances wont be there if you're running a testnet validator please request tokens from the faucet

 ## Create A Validator
 > Don’t change anything if you don’t understand what you’re doing.